ApurvaGawde27/Movie_Recommendation_System/README.md

 # Movie_Recommendation_System
 Recommends movies based on the similarity of content features (e.g., genre, director, cast).
+We make use of cosine similarity.